Sustainability and the Environment

 Organic agriculture

 Research and opportunities associated with Organic Agriculture are increasing, as demand for organically produced food rises.
 Organic and biodynamic farming systems have been designed to produce food with care for human health, the environment and animal welfare.
-For more information, search for industry bodies, individual producers and organisations like World Wide Opportunities on Organic Farms (WWOOF) that promote opportunities for people to connect, volunteer and gain promote an educational exchange, and build a global community conscious of ecological farming practices experience.
-There are lots of examples across Oxfordshire, for example, of interesting work in sustainable food and agriculture (such as Sandy Lane Farm) and the Oxford Climate Alumni Network (OxCAN) includes many profiles of graduates working in this area.
+For more information, search for industry bodies, individual producers and organisations like World Wide Opportunities on Organic Farms (WWOOF) that promote opportunities for people to connect, volunteer and gain an educational exchange, and build a global community conscious of ecological farming practices experience.
+There are lots of examples across Oxfordshire of interesting work in sustainable food and agriculture (for example, Sandy Lane Farm) and the Oxford Climate Alumni Network (OxCAN) which includes many profiles of graduates working in this area.

 Environmental & special interest advocacy